Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         1. Power off the node.

            > `read -s` is used to prevent the password from being written to the screen or the shell history.
+           >
+           > In the example commands below, be sure to replace `<node>` with the name of the node being rebooted.
+For example, `ncn-m002`.

            ```bash
            ncn# USERNAME=root
            ncn# read -s IPMI_PASSWORD
            ncn# export IPMI_PASSWORD
-            ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power off
+           ncn# ipmitool -U $USERNAME -E -H <node>-mgmt -I lanplus power off
-            ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+           ncn# ipmitool -U $USERNAME -E -H <node>-mgmt -I lanplus power status
            ```

            Ensure that the power is reporting as off.
 It may take 5-10 seconds for this to update.
            Wait about 30 seconds after receiving the correct power status before issuing the next command.

         1. Power on the node.

+           > In the example commands below, be sure to replace `<node>` with the name of the node being rebooted.
+For example, `ncn-m002`.

            ```bash
-            ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power on
+           ncn# ipmitool -U $USERNAME -E -H <node>-mgmt -I lanplus power on
-            ncn# ipmitool -U $USERNAME -E -H ${hostname}-mgmt -I lanplus power status
+           ncn# ipmitool -U $USERNAME -E -H <node>-mgmt -I lanplus power status
            ```

            Ensure that the power is reporting as on.
 It may take 5-10 seconds for this to update.

     1. Watch on the console until the node has successfully booted and the login prompt is reached.